 You don’t have to enter the realm of income management by yourself.
 Apps are here to help!

 - Can extract real-time data from your financial accounts.

 - Apps cannot move money from your bank on your behalf.

 - Protect your income: Don’t let your income go to waste by missing fraudulent translations.

 Top income management apps

-Centrelink aids families or individuals that require it.
-Benefits are means tested and will vary depending on your income and social situation.
+Centrelink aids families or individuals that require financial support.
+Benefits are means-tested and will vary depending on your income and social situation.
 Students can typically receive rent assistance and an income for textbooks.
 Explore the Centrelink website to see if you can apply for benefits.